digitaltwinconsortium/ManufacturingOntologies/README.md

     az connectedk8s connect -g <yourResourceGroupName> -n <theNameYouWantToGiveYourKubernetesClusterInAzure>

 Once the command completes, in the Azure Portal, click on the newly created Azure Arc instance and select Configuration.
-Open a PowerShell window and follow the instructions to create a beaker token to access the configuration.
+Open a PowerShell window and follow the instructions to create a bearer token to access the configuration.
 You can display the bearer token by typing echo $TOKEN in PowerShell.

 #### Deploying UA Cloud Publisher on the On-Premises Kubernetes Cluster via Azure Arc, GitOps and Flux